matthmr/config/README.md

 # Config files

 This is a non-comprehensive repository of my config files.
+This repository is broken into sections

 # Incompatibility